netdata/netdata/README.md

 ### :shield: Is this secure?

 Of course it is!
-We give our best for it to be!
+We do our best to ensure it is!

 We understand that Netdata is a software piece that is installed on millions of production systems across the world.
 So, it is important for us, Netdata to be as secure as possible: